 On June 6.
 2022, the Company appointed Peter Marrone, a shareholder of the Company, as an independent advisor to provide support and strategic advice to management on matters of project advancement and business development in relation to its Iska Iska project.
-Mr. Marrone is Executive Chairman of Yamana Gold Inc., which he founded in 2003 and which recently announced that it is to be acquired by Gold Fields Limited, a combination that creates a world-class, globally diversified company with regional relevance across premier, rules-based mining jurisdictions that is underpinned by low-cost, long-life mines.
+Mr. Marrone is the former Executive Chairman of Yamana Gold Inc., which he founded in 2003 and which was recently acquired by Agnico Eagle Mines Limited and Pan American Silver Corp.
 Mr. Marrone has a long track record of successful mining start-ups and investments with more than 35 years of mining, business and capital markets experience.
 Mr. Marrone also currently sits on the board of directors, and is one of the founders, of Aris Gold Corporation which holds one of the best portfolios of producing and development stage assets in Colombia.
 Mr. Marrone has also been the head of investment banking at a major Canadian investment bank and before that practised law in Toronto with a strong focus on corporate law, securities law and international transactions.

-Minera Tupiza Option Payment
+Minera Tupiza Option Payments

-On May 24, 2022, the Company made a further instalment payment of US\$300,000 towards the US\$3,000,000 option price to acquire an additional 1% interest in Minera Tupiza S.R.L.
-Together with a previous payment of US\$200,000, the balance owing on the option to purchase an additional 1% interest in Minera Tupiza S.R.L. is US\$2,500,000,
+On May 24, 2022, the Company made a further instalment payment of US\$300,000 towards the US\$3,000,000 option price to acquire an additional 1% interest in Minera Tupiza.
+Together with a previous payment of US\$200,000, the balance owing on the option to purchase an additional 1% interest in Minera Tupiza is US\$2,500,000.